-I’m massively into BE.
+I’m massively into behavioural economics.
 It’s a lens through which I view the corporate environments I work in.
 And it’s a body of knowledge and research I refer back to frequently.

 I first became aware of behavioural economics six or seven years ago.
 I chatted to a chap in an airport business lounge who told me that his entire team had been told to read Daniel Kahneman’s Thinking Fast and Slow.
 Intrigued, I ordered a copy.